 The suggested time commitment for each student leader is 15 hours over the course of 5-7 weeks as they plan and organise the election.
 Their responsibilities include:

 🗳️ 2022 sponsorships now open!
-Students, teachers and schools are all welcome to apply.
-It is recommended that you receive approval from a teacher or administrator before applying, or even apply together with a favourite teacher.
-The deadline to apply for sponsorship is at least two months before the election would be held.
+If you are interested in becoming a student leader, it is recommended that you receive approval from a teacher or administrator before applying, or even apply together with a favourite teacher.
+The deadline to apply for sponsorship is at least one month before the election would be held.

 “The Charity Election process gave us advanced insight into how campaigns and funding work, while simultaneously providing us with experience helping promote highly effective charities to the general public.
 It taught us leadership skills, problem solving, and was a very fun class activity, especially for a government and politics class, where there was so much to take away.
 Overall, the experience gave us fulfilment and knowledge while providing us with reason to promote donations to outstanding causes.”

 - Lucia Willkomm and Maggie Muth, AP Government & Politics

 The team members working behind the scenes for student leaders include teachers, students ranging from high school to graduate school, and volunteers from around the world.